Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 **Note**: in this section, we'll adopt the lazy topological convention of calling every rectangle a square.

 ### The cylinder
-Schematically, we could represent the triangulation of the cylinder we provided as three quads joined in a row, and then with the edges at the horizontal extremes glues together, as below:
+Schematically, we could represent the triangulation of the cylinder we provided as three quads joined in a row, and then with the edges at the horizontal extremes glued together, as below:

 IMG!!!
 Triang do cilindro

 Above, we have the three quads and the glued edges marked as the same one, called $a$.
-We give a direction to these edges in order to denote where we should join their vertices: their end points should be glued together, as their starting ones ("end on end, start on start").
+We give a direction to these edges in order to denote where we should join their vertices: their end points should be glued together, as should the starting ones ("end on end, start on start").
 That is, we glue $v_0$ to $v_6$ and $v_2$ to $v_7$, so that these will be identified in the cylinder.
 This is not the only way to paste the edges $\angled{v_0, v_1}$ and $\angled{v_6, v_7}$ together, though.
 We could instead decide to do a "twist" and identify $v_0$ with $v_7$ and $v_2$ with $v_6$-- a case which we'll consider soon.

 That is: we represented a triangulation of the cylinder drawing some quads and then indicating how to glue edges, according to some direction.
 Note that this is just a way of representing our triangulation, not the triangulation per se.